 Dr. John Irvine Wiley was born on the 8th of April, 1866 in Adelaide, Middlesex County, Ontario.
 His father was John Nelson Wiley and his mother was the former Margaret Jamieson.
 Dr. Wiley was the 6th of 9 children.
-His siblings were Nelson, Canfield, William Deas (died at the age of 4), James M. (died at the age of 2), William James, Walter Davidson, Frederick Charles, and the only girl, Hattie May.
+His siblings were Nelson Wiley, Canfield Wiley, William Deas Wiley (died at the age of 4), James M. Wiley (died at the age of 2), William James Wiley, Walter Davidson Wiley, Frederick Charles Wiley, and the only girl, Hattie May Wiley.
 Dr. Wiley attended school in Adelaide Township prior to attending high school in Strathroy.
 Dr. Wiley taught school in Lambton County for 2 years before enrolling in the medical school in 1885.

 Dr. Wiley graduated M.D. from Trinity College (Toronto), in 1889.
 He was a gold medal recipient upon his graduation.
 He worked in the medical practice of Dr. Teeter in Akron before moving to Dresden.
 He joined the Dresden practice of Dr. William Henry Bullis on the 18th of November, 1889.
 (Dr. Bullis moved to Rochester, New York in 1895).